Tal3D/quickTemplate.js/README.md

 ##Quick Start

-quickTemplate.js will render an object into a string and return the processed string.
+quickTemplate.js will render an object's contents onto a string and return the processed string.

 ```javascript
 render("My name is {name}.", {"name": "Tal"}); // --> "My name is Tal."